GelidusResearch/grgc1/README.md

     IP:
     0.0.0.0

-    Log and log interval can be set for standalone offline/online mode.
+    Log and log interval can be set for standalone Offline/Online mode however it does not interact with the ESPHome code.
 ```
 Powerdown/Standby and Reset
 ===========================